 What is Microsoft’s stand on Registry Cleaners?
-Does Microsoft support use of Registry Cleaners in Windows?
-In this post we will see Microsoft’s support policy in this regards and what it thinks about the use of Registry Cleaners and Optimizers on a Windows PC.
+Does Microsoft support the use of Registry Cleaners in Windows?
+In this post, we will see Microsoft’s support policy in this regard and what it thinks about the use of Registry Cleaners and Optimizers on a Windows PC.

 The Windows Registry is a place where you will find all the settings for your operating system.
 It contains information for all the hardware and software, along with user preferences.
 The Registry isn’t simply one large file, but a set of discrete files called hives, primarily located in the system32 folder.